 The following steps are executed before the UE requests to join the MBS session:

-- The MBS Session may have has been configured in the 5GC (see clause 7.1.1 for details).
+- The MBS Session may have has been created in the 5GC (see clause 7.1.1 for details).

 - The UE registers in the PLMN and establishes a PDU session.